6 Best Free VPNs for Netflix That Still Work (Updated in 2023)

 Yes, some work, but I can’t recommend them.
-Although a proxy manages to change your IP address, they don’t encrypt your internet traffic, so they’re not as safe as using a VPN.
+Although proxies change your IP address, they don’t encrypt your internet traffic, so they’re not as safe as using a VPN.
 A better option is to use a VPN with robust security features.
 This way, you’re sure that you’re protected against data leaks.

 On which devices can I use a free VPN to access Netflix?

-So, even though it’s not 100% free, I’d recommend ExpressVPN.
+So, even though it’s not 100% free, I recommend ExpressVPN since it doesn’t limit you like the free options.
 Its high-speed global server network can unblock Netflix within seconds, and you can stream as long as you want since it has no data caps.
-Moreover, it comes with a 30-day money-back guarantee so you can test ExpressVPN out completely risk-free.
-I didn’t take their word for it; I asked for a refund and got all my money back in 3 days.
+Plus, it comes with a 30-day money-back guarantee so you can test ExpressVPN out completely risk-free.

 Your data is exposed to the websites you visit!

 The information above can be used to track you, target you for ads, and monitor what you do online.